-The projects with field crops will involve economic assessments and modeling for a number of different commodities; assessment of precision farming technology; transplant production systems; environmental factors related to productivity of various crops; reducing herbicide and chemical inputs in cropping systems; and genetic variability in cyst and root-knot nematodes.
+Projects involving field crops will include economic assessments and modeling for several different crops; assessment of precision farming technologies; transplant production systems; the relationship of environmental factors related to productivity of various crops; fertilizer management; techniques for reducing herbicide and chemical inputs in cropping systems; and studies on the genetic diversity of various plant pests.

 This goal captures many of the resources devoted to crop production systems.
-There are a total of 34 different projects, with 14 in horticultural crops and 20 in field crops.
+There are over 30 different projects, with 14 in horticultural crops and 20 in field crops.
 Plant breeding and genetics of horticultural and field crops will comprise a large amount of the activity related to this goal.
-There are a number of overlaps between this goal and Goal 2, including some of the nutrient and fertility work with vegetables as well as plant establishment projects.
-Other areas of emphasis with horticultural crops will include nondestructive quality sensing of high-value crops; physiology of apple fruit ripening and maintenance; and influence of orchard management systems on tree fruit growth and development.
+A number of projects overlap with Goal 2, including some of the projects on nutrient cycling and fertility with vegetables as well as projects on plant establishment.
+Other areas of emphasis with horticultural crops include nondestructive quality sensing of high-value crops; physiology of apple fruit ripening and storage; and influence of small and tree fruit management systems on fruit quality.

-Other areas to be addressed under field crops will include chemical and animal evaluation of legumes and natives grasses in sustainable production systems; peanut cultivar and quality evaluation; mycotoxin monitoring; parameter sensing and control systems for drying agricultural commodities; and biodiversity of soybean germplasm for value-added traits.
+Other areas to be addressed under field crops include the evaluation of legumes and natives grasses for nutrient content and effects on animal growth in sustainable production systems; yield and quality evaluation of many crops including peanuts, corn, soybean, and cotton; mycotoxin monitoring; parameter sensing and control systems for drying agricultural commodities; and biodiversity of soybean germplasm for value-added traits.